-Aspen City Council last night approved contracts totaling just over $4.65 million for long-awaited improvements to the Entrance to Aspen.
+Aspen City Council on Monday night approved contracts totaling just over $4.65 million for long-awaited improvements to the Entrance to Aspen.

 The project’s key component is an 8-foot-wide concrete trail from Bugsy Barnard Park across the north side of Castle Creek Bridge to Seventh and Hallam streets.
 There also will be new bus shelters both in and outbound, as well as a new intersection and crosswalk location near Eighth Street.

 For the past several years, elected officials have been working to fix safety issues that the narrow corridor creates for pedestrians and cyclists, who are often in conflict with heavy vehicle traffic.
 And currently, two-way traffic on the bridge’s north sidewalk is nearly impossible for bicyclists and pedestrians.

 In order to widen that sidewalk, the road will have to be narrowed by 2 feet.
 That has caused some consternation by motorists and nearby residents who already feel the two-lane road is too congested.
 About 27,000 vehicles pass over the bridge daily.